SteveOberst/SteveOberst/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning C++ and use Java for Backend Development
+- 🌱 I’m currently learning C# and use C++ for KMDF and Desktop Development, Java for Backend Development and C# for Desktop, Backend and Microservices development.

 - 📫 How to reach me: **steve.oberst2@gmx.de** or **Sxlver#0001**